biodatageeks/polars-bio-bench/README.md

  * `conf/benchmark_small.yaml` - small dataset, small number of operations for nearest and overlap, native DataFusion input
  * `conf/benchmark_dataframes.yaml` - as above but with DataFrames (Polars/Pandas) as input
  * `conf/benchmark_large.yaml` - large dataset, large number of operations for nearest and overlap, native DataFusion input
+ * `conf/benchmark_parallel.yaml` - comparison parallel operations for pyranges0 and polars_bio with bioframe as a baseline